-The challenge within teams and in management roles, is that not many people are prepared to acknowledge this truth and behaviour is sometimes misinterpreted, with communications, relationships and team dynamics often suffering from a fundamental lack of honesty.
+The challenge within teams and in management roles, is not many people are prepared to acknowledge this and therefore the behaviour of others can sometimes be misinterpreted.

-I often made the assumption that all around me were floating serenely towards their natural destiny of success and acclaim.
+I often made the assumption that all around me were having some internal battles but were generally floating serenely towards a natural destiny of success and acclaim.

-“5 Types of Imposter Syndrome : How to Beat Them” : https://bit.ly/2qXiqHR
+“5 Types of Imposter Syndrome : How to Beat Them“

 90 Things You Need To Know To Become an Effective CTO